 Background Processes That Can Be Killed

-- bnc – This is an IRC bouncer.
-A Bouncer can be used to hide the source connection to a server, and may be used in Denial Of Service Attacks
+BNC – This is an IRC bouncer.
+A Bouncer can be used to hide the source connected to a server and may be used in Denial Of Service Attacks

-- eggdrop – eggdrop is an IRC bot that can be used to execute a set of commands on an IRC server.
-In some cases, may be used to create a botnet for Denial Of Service Attacks.
+eggdrop – eggdrop is an IRC bot that can execute a set of commands on an IRC server.
+In some cases, it may be used to create a botnet for Denial Of Service Attacks.

-- guardservices – This is another example of an IRC bot that can be used to execute a set of commands on an IRC server.
+Guard services – This is another example of an IRC bot that can execute a set of commands on an IRC server.